advancedresearch/path_semantics/sequences.md

 - [Homotopy Level Zero of Sub-Types](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/homotopy-level-zero-of-sub-types.pdf)

 ### Path Semantical Logic

+*It is recommended to skip this section, unless you are interested in logic or the foundation of Path Semantics.*

 Path Semantical Logic uses the core axiom to group propositions into levels.
 An equality at level N+1 propagates into equality at level N.